lindseygreenhill/Gov1347/narrative.md

 Is this media narrative true?
 Is it a mistake to consider the Latino vote as a unified entity?
 My intial thought it that there are many reasons why the narrative could be true.
 Considering that voters classified as Latino may come from many different nationalities, it would make sense that different subgroups have different political leanings and values.
 For example, Cuban Americans and Venezualan Americans might be more wary of left leaning governments influenced by socialism compared to Mexican Americans or Puerto Rican Americans.
 In line with this logic, I expect that simply being Latino would be a poor predictor of an individual's vote.

 To test this theory empirically, I gathered data from the UCLA Democracy Fund Voter Study Group Nationscape survey.
+The survey, directed by Lynn Vavreck and Chris Tausanovitch, was conducted in June of 2020 and asked individuals a series of questions related to the election.